papivot/velero-restic-backup-on-s3/README.md

 ```

 ### Backup and restore cluster objects (including volumes) with velero
-To enable velero to backup PV, (prior to v1.5), the relevent pods that have PV and PVCs attached needs to be properly annotated.
+To enable velero to backup PV (before v1.5), the relevant pods with PV and PVCs attached need to be properly annotated.
 See Example

 ```
 $ kubectl -n wordpress annotate pod/wordpress-mysql-55f899496f-wrhd9 backup.velero.io/backup-volumes=mysql-persistent-storage